Ask a Librarian

 The library does not rent or sell textbooks - to purchase your textbooks, reach out to the SUNY Ulster Bookstore operated by Barnes and Noble at 845-688-1917.
 The library cannot assist you with book vouchers or online access codes.

-Information about the bookstore can be found on the the SUNY Ulster portal (starthere.sunyulster.edu) under Campus Engagement -> Campus Services.
+More information about the bookstore can be found on the the SUNY Ulster portal (starthere.sunyulster.edu) under Campus Engagement -> Campus Services.

 If you are having trouble paying for your textbooks, the Community Cares Emergency Funding program may be able to assist you!
 Apply for a grant through the Ulster Community College Foundation.